liningtonlab/isoanalyst/docs/index.md

 ## Data Requirements

+#### 1.Scan Data

+Files containing centroided scan data are required for all unlabeled controls and labeled samples.
+Four technical replicates are recommended for each condition.

+Generic CSV tabular inputs minimally with `["FunctionScanIndex", "RT", "MZ", "Intensity"]` column headers.
+These are compatible msExpress func001 files.

+Scan data can be imported as mzMLs from [msConvert](http://proteowizard.sourceforge.net/tools/msconvert.html).
+Standard GNPS settings recommended for MSconvert.

-#### 1. Feature lists
+#### 2. Feature Lists

+Feature lists are required for unlabeled control samples only.
+Four technical replicates are recommended for every feedstock condition used.
+Three additional feature lists are required for solvent injection blanks.

 Generic CSV tabular inputs minimally with `["Sample", "PrecMz", "PrecZ", "PrecIntensity", "RetTime", "ScanLowRange", "ScanHighRange"]` column headers.
 These are compatible msExpress CPPIS files.

-Working on MzMine2 import pipeline.
+Feature lists may be made using the standard MZmine 2 workflow.
+Parameters for mass detection, chromatogram building, and deconvolution are dependent on the MS instrument used and data quality (ie signal to noise).
+The isotope peak grouper function must be used in order to deistope all features in the list.
+Every feature in this list should be identified by the monosisotopic m/z value.

-MzMine outputs only require the `["row m/z", "row retention time"]` columns.
+Export .csv files from MZmine 2 with the columns `["row m/z", "row retention time"]`

-__Question:__ Intensity?
-Use MzMine Peak Area?
+Peak intensity is not required for feature lists; m/z and retention time values are used to get the isotopologue peak intensities from the scan data.
 The program will then set a window of 10 scans on both sides of the center scan index detected during all scan importing.

-#### 2. Scan Data

-Generic CSV tabular inputs minimally with `["FunctionScanIndex", "RT", "MZ", "Intensity"]` column headers.

-Can import func0001 CSVs from msExpress.

-Can import mzMLs from [msConvert](http://proteowizard.sourceforge.net/tools/msconvert.html).

 #### Data Collection Recommendation